 Every state federation of labor has its "legislative representatives," or political lobbyists who work chiefly behind the closed doors of sessions of the state legislatures selling labor's endorsement to various measures.
-For 20 years these "labor lobbyists" have juggled with workmen's compensation, bargaining for a dollar more for the loss of an eye or agreeing that the loss of a thumb should be paid for at the rate of 16 of total disability.
+For 20 years these "labor lobbyists" have juggled with workmen's compensation, bargaining for a dollar more for the loss of an eye or agreeing that the loss of a thumb should be paid for at the rate of $\frac{1}{16}$ of total disability.
 But all the time they have accepted the employers' principle of partial compensation, the principle that an injured worker is entitled to only a part of his wages, two-thirds, one-half or even less.
-They have never dared to challenge the capitalist dictum that there must be no national law in the United States for the protection of workers.

 Year after year they have bargained for driblet improvements in 48 state laws.
 And after 20 years we find workers in four states still without the right to compensation.
 We find injured railroad workers, farm laborers, and certain other categories of workers still unprotected.
 The A. F. of L. leaders and lobbyists have always opposed a real nation-wide campaign for social insurance, for the protection of the sick, of the working mother, of the aged, of the unemployed.
-They have always fought all federal measures and have bargained for piecemeal and ineffective state legislation.